-Our future success will depend on our ability to continue to maintain strong operational and financial performance, address regulatory and legislative developments that impact our business and respond to the issues and challenges described below.
+Our future success will be influenced by our ability to continue to maintain strong operational and financial performance, address regulatory and legislative developments that impact our business and respond to the issues and challenges described below.
 In order to do this, we will continue to:

-• seek approval of and execute on our utility capital investment program to modernize our infrastructure, improve the reliability and resilience of the service we provide to our customers, and align our sustainability and climate goals with New Jersey's energy policy,
+- seek approval of and execute on our utility capital investment program to modernize our infrastructure, improve the reliability and resilience of the service we provide to our customers, and align our sustainability and climate goals with New Jersey's energy policy, - seek a fair return for our T&D investments through our transmission formula rate, existing rate incentives, distribution infrastructure and clean energy investment programs and periodic distribution base rate case proceedings,

-- seek a fair return for our T&D investments through our transmission formula rate, existing rate incentives, distribution infrastructure and clean energy investment programs and periodic distribution base rate case proceedings, - focus on controlling costs while maintaining safety, reliability and customer satisfaction and complying with applicable standards and requirements, - manage the risks and opportunities in federal and state clean energy policies, - advocate for appropriate regulatory guidance on the federal nuclear PTC to ensure long-term support for New Jersey's largest carbon-free generation resource, and adapt our hedging program accordingly, - engage constructively with our multiple stakeholders, including regulators, government officials, customers, employees, investors, suppliers and the communities in which we do business, and - deliver on our human capital management strategy to attract, develop and retain a diverse, high-performing workforce.
+- focus on controlling costs while maintaining safety, reliability and customer satisfaction and complying with applicable standards and requirements, - manage the risks and opportunities in federal and state clean energy policies, - advocate for appropriate regulatory guidance on the PTC to ensure long-term support for New Jersey's largest carbon-free generation resource, and adapt our hedging program accordingly, and realize the value of our consistent and reliable, carbon-free nuclear output, - engage constructively with our multiple stakeholders, including regulators, government officials, customers, employees, investors, suppliers and the communities in which we do business or are seeking to do business, and - deliver on our human capital management strategy to attract, develop and retain a high-performing diverse workforce.

-In addition to the risks described elsewhere in this Form 10-K for 2023 and beyond, the key issues and challenges we expect our business to confront include:
+In addition to the risks described elsewhere in this Form 10-K for 2024 and beyond, the key issues and challenges we expect our business to confront include:

-- regulatory and political uncertainty, both with regard to transmission planning and rates policy, the role of distribution utilities and decarbonization impacts, future energy policy, tax regulations, design of energy and capacity markets, and environmental regulation, as well as with respect to the outcome of any legal, regulatory or other proceedings, - performance of the financial markets, including the impact on our pension and interest rates on our future financing plans, - continuing to manage costs and maintain affordable customer rates in an inflationary environment, which could impact customer collections and future regulatory proceedings, - the increasing frequency, sophistication and magnitude of cybersecurity attacks against us and our respective vendors and business partners who may have our sensitive information and/or access to our environment, and the increasing frequency and magnitude of physical attacks on electric and gas infrastructure, - future changes in federal and state tax laws or any other associated tax guidance, and - the impact of changes in demand, natural gas and electricity prices, and expanded efforts to decarbonize several sectors of the economy.
+- regulatory and political uncertainty, both with regard to transmission planning and rates policy, the role of distribution utilities and decarbonization impacts, future energy policy, tax regulations, design of energy and capacity markets, and environmental regulation, as well as with respect to the outcome of any legal, regulatory or other proceedings, - performance of the financial markets, including the impact on our pension funding requirements and interest rates on our future financing plans, - continuing to manage costs and maintain affordable customer rates in an inflationary environment, which could impact customer collections and future regulatory proceedings, - the increasing frequency, sophistication and magnitude of cybersecurity attacks against us and our respective vendors and business partners who may have our sensitive information and/or access to our environment, and the increasing frequency and magnitude of physical attacks on electric and gas infrastructure, - future changes in federal and state tax laws or any other associated tax guidance, and - the impact of changes in energy demand, natural gas and electricity prices, PJM's challenge to ensure resource adequacy to meet demand growth, and expanded efforts to decarbonize several sectors of the economy.